-(h)(i)(A) ADVISORY STATE SIGNATURE BLOCK for Race to the Top Fund Assessment Program Comprehensive Assessment Systems Grant Application Assurances.(Required from all "Advisory States" in the Consortium.)As an Advisory State in the SMARTER Balanced Assessment Consortium, I have read and understand the roles and responsibilities of Advisory States, and agree to be bound by the statements and assurances made in the application.State Name:Governor or Authorized Representative of the Governor (Printed Name):Signature of Governor or Authorized Representative of the Governor:Date:Chief State School Officer (Printed Name):Telephone:

-Signature of the Chief State School Officer:Date:President of the State Board of Education, if applicable (Printed Name):Telephone:Signature of the President of the State Board of Education, if applicable:Date:
+(h)(i)(A) ADVISORY STATE SIGNATURE BLOCK for Race to the Top Fund A ssessment Program Comprehensive Assessment Systems Grant Application Assurances.
+(Required from all "Advisory States" in the Consortium.)
+As an Advisory State in the SMARTER Balanced Assessment Consortium, I understand the roles and responsibilities of Advisory States, and agree to statements and assurances made in the application.
+State Name: Governor or Authorized Representative of the Governor (Printed Name): Telephone: Signature of Governor or Authorized Representative of the Governor: Date: Chief State School Officer (Printed Name): Telephone: Signature of the Chief State School Officer: Date: President of the State Board of Education, if applicable (Printed Name): Telephone: Signature of the President of the State Board of Education, if applicable: Date: